JazzyWagdaddy/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_01_Build_Presentation_PowerPoint.md

 #### Exercise 4 - Edit the text

-As you're reviewing the presentation, you may decide the text Copilot generated isn't quite right for you.
+As you're reviewing the presentation, you may decide the text Copilot generated isn't right for you.
 Use Copilot to help you refine the text on your slides.
 For instance, you can type *Edit the text on this slide to make it more concise* or *Make this text more engaging for the reader* Let's see how:

 1. Navigate to the **Overview and Benefits** slide.